-Given the change in the number of variable sets, additional performance tests with different block sizes were conducted.
+Since the number of variable sets has changed, some performance tests with different block sizes needed to be performed.
 During this process it was found, that changing the block size from 128 to 160 threads resulted in the best performance.
 This is in contrast to the GPU interpreter where changing the block size to 160 resulted in degraded performance.

-While conducting this benchmark, the CPU utilisation began at 100% during the frontend step as well as the transpilation and compilation steps.
-However, similar to the third benchmark of the GPU interpreter, the CPU utilisation dropped to 80% during the evaluation phase.
-This is very likely due to the same reason that the kernels are dispatched too quickly in succession, filling up the number of allowed resident grids on the GPU.
+While conducting this benchmark the CPU utilisation started with 100% during the frontend step as well as the transpilation and compilation process.
+However, similar to the third benchmark of the GPU interpreter, the CPU utilisation dropped to 80% during the evaluation.
+It is very likely also the same reason that the kernels are dispatched to quickly in succession, filling up the number of allowed resident grids on the GPU.

-However, GPU utilisation also increased drastically.
+However, the GPU utilisation also drastically increased.
 During the second benchmark, rapid oscillation was observed.
-With this benchmark the utilisation remained much more stable with the utilisation hovering around 60% to 70% most of the time.
-It should also be noted that there appeared frequent spikes to 100% and slightly less frequent drops to 20% utilisation.
-Overall the GPU utilisation was much higher compared to the second benchmark, which explains why the execution time only increased slightly despite the drastic increase in the number of evaluations.
+With this benchmark the utilisation remained much more stable with the utilisation hovering at around 60% to 70% utilisation most of the time.
+It also needs to be noted however, that there also where frequent spikes to 100% and slightly less frequent drops to 20% utilisation.
+Overall the GPU utilisation was much higher compared to the second benchmark which explains why the execution time only increased slightly while the number of evaluations increased drastically.